carterww/fiber/src/queue/README.md

 ## Implementation Requirements
 As stated previously, Fiber expects certain behavior from a queue.
 If all these requirements are met, your queue should seamlessly integrate into Fiber.
-- *push* and *pop* should not use the most significant bit in *flags*.
-This bit is already used to indicate the function should block.
+- *push* and *pop* should not use bits 24-31 in the flags.
+Only one is currently used but the others are reserved for future additions.
-   - Any of the other bits can be used to define custom behavior.
+   - Bits 0-23 can be used for any custom behavior.
 - *push* and *pop* MUST respect the FIBER_QUEUE_BLOCK flag.
 If this flag is set, the function should block until the operation can be completed.
-If it is not set, it should return an error if the operation cannot be completed immediately.
+If it is not set, it should return FBR_EAGAIN if the operation cannot be completed immediately.
    - For *push*, this means it should block until the job is pushed onto the queue.
-   - For *pop*, this means it should block until a job is available to pop off.
+   - For *pop*, this means it should block until a job is available to remove and execute.
       - Blocking on *pop* is especially useful because it allows the thread to sleep until a job is ready (if blocking = sleeping).
-- *push* and *pop* should return FBR_EAGAIN if the block flag is not set and the operation cannot be completed immediately.
 - If the function returns an int, a 0 value should be returned to indicate a success and a non-zero should be returned to indicate an error.
 An error value defined in fiber.h is preferred, but you can define custom errors that do not conflict with those.
+- *pop* should only return an error if FIBER_QUEUE_BLOCK is not supplied and the operation cannot be completed.
+- *push* can return a custom error that will be returned by fiber_job_push or fiber_job_push_raw.
 - *push* must copy the contents of the job into its own data structure(s).
 It should not store a reference to the job argument in any way.